 Still, I was intrigued by Netflix’s adaptation of Firefly Lane, which stars Katherine Heigl (Tallulah “Tully” Hart) and Sarah Chalke (Kate Mularky).
-Since part of my job as an entertainment editor is to determine whether shows are worth the watch, I decided to stream the first episode of the new series with the sole intention of publishing my findings.
+The series premiered last month, and it’s been featured on the streaming service’s list of most-watched shows ever since.
+Since part of my job as an entertainment editor is to determine whether something is worth the watch, I streamed it with an open mind.

 Here’s my honest review of Netflix’s Firefly Lane.

 The story spans the course of decades, following two lifelong best friends.
 (While Heigl and Chalke play the characters as adults, the teenage versions of Tully and Kate are portrayed by Ali Skovbye and Roan Curtis, respectively.)

 The first episode shows viewers how they met, beginning with Tully’s turbulent childhood that led her to move in with her free-spirited mom, Cloud (Beau Garrett), in a house on Firefly Lane.
 It doesn’t take long for Tully to meet her across-the-street neighbor, Kate, who couldn’t be more different.